Skip to main content

 That being said, we will incorporate the same components in the Starbucks drink in this one, meaning Gingerbread Spice, Gingerbread Syrup, the tea, and the cold foam.
 I’ll quickly go over the Gingerbread Spice and Gingerbread Syrup recipes, but feel free to check out both individual recipes to get more details about them!

-Why You Need to Make this Iced Pumpkin Spice Latte!
+Why You Need to Make This Gingerbread Chai Latte!

 • Icy goodness: If you live in a cold climate like I do then perhaps when you’re freezing out there you’re not really in the mood for a cold drink.
 However, if you are craving a cold drink, no need to worry about getting cold since you’re making this in your cozy house!
 No need to step in the snow!